davestewart/javascript-state-machine/docs/config/transitions.md

 ],
 ```

-As with Object transition configuration, you can also assign these at run time:
+As with Object transition configuration, you can also assign shorthand transitions at run time:

 ```
 fsm.add('next : intro > form > finish')